jprx/raytracer/README.md

 https://raytracing.github.io/books/RayTracingInOneWeekend.html

 # Building
-This project is dependent on `libgtk3` and `Eigen`.
+This project is dependent on `libgtk3`.

-On Ubuntu, these can be installed with:
+On Ubuntu, this can be installed with:

 `sudo apt install libgtk-3-dev`

-`sudo apt install libeigen3-dev`

-This code assumes additionally that `pkg-config` is installed on your system, and that `Eigen`'s headers are stored at `/usr/include/eigen3`.
+This code assumes additionally that `pkg-config` is installed on your system.

 Once the dependencies are installed, the project can be built with `make` and run with `./raytracer`.
 A GTK Window should